Bond girl: Roles and impact

 Roald Dahl said that when writing the script for You Only Live Twice, he was advised to use three Bond girls: The first should die "preferably in Bond's arms" early, the second a villain whom Bond seduces before she dies in an unusual and gory way midway, and the third survives to the end of the film.
 In several, the Bond girl is revealed, after her tryst with Bond, to be a villainess.
 Examples are Fatima Blush (Barbara Carrera) in Never Say Never Again (1983), Elektra King (Sophie Marceau) in The World Is Not Enough (1999), and Miranda Frost (Rosamund Pike) in Die Another Day (2002).
 The Timothy Dalton films of the 1980s introduced the "Bond woman", who is equal to and challenges Bond, but he remains the heterosexual hero; they are depicted with Dalton and later Bonds and their cars and gadgets, implying that all are possessions that Bond can use and dispose.

 As of 2013, there had been only two films in which James Bond falls in love with the Bond girl.
 The first was On Her Majesty's Secret Service (1969), in which Countess Tracy di Vicenzo (Diana Rigg) marries Bond but is shot dead by Irma Bunt and Ernst Stavro Blofeld at the story's end.
 The second was Vesper Lynd (Eva Green) in Casino Royale (2006).
 Bond confesses his love to her and resigns from MI6 so that they can have a normal life together.
 He later learns that she had been a double agent working for his enemies.
-The enemy organisation Quantum had kidnapped her former lover and had been blackmailing her to secure her co-operation.
+The enemy organisation Quantum had kidnapped her former lover and had been blackmailing her to secure her cooperation.
 She ends up actually falling in love with Bond, but dies, as Quantum is closing in on her, by drowning in a lift in a building under renovation in Venice.